 Additional information about TOWNSEND FINANCIAL PLANNING, LLC is available on the SEC's website at www.adviserinfo.sec.gov.
 Click on the "Investment Adviser Search" link and then search for "Investment Adviser Firm" using the Firm's CRD number 141571.

 Item 2 - Material Changes

-There have been material changes to this Brochure since the last annual amendment filing dated March 31, 2023.
-Specifically:
+There have been no material changes to this Brochure since the last filing dated June 14, 2024.